anonwins/RcloneMountGUIx2/README.md

 This is a fork from ImnLu/RcloneMountGUI.
 These changes are implemented:

-~ Two drives can be configured and run.
+~ Two drives can be configured and mounted.
 Double the fun!

 ~ Add read-only mounting option

 ~ Add custom volume labels

 *Requirements*